 Who Pays the Gift Tax?

-- The donor (the person giving the gift) is responsible for paying the gift tax.
-The recipient generally does not owe any taxes on the gift.
+- The person giving the gift (the donor) is usually responsible for paying the gift tax—not the person receiving the gift.

 Gifts That Are Not Taxable

-- Tuition payments made directly to an educational institution.
+- Tuition payments made directly to a school.

-- Medical expenses paid directly to a healthcare provider.
+- Medical payments made directly to a healthcare provider.

 Why Does the Gift Tax Exist?

-- The gift tax prevents individuals from avoiding estate taxes by transferring wealth to others during their lifetime.
+- The gift tax helps prevent people from avoiding estate taxes by giving away assets during their lifetime.

 Planning Tips

-- Use your annual exclusion to distribute wealth without triggering the gift tax.
+- Use your annual exclusion every year to give tax-free gifts.

-- Consider paying tuition or medical expenses directly for loved ones to avoid reducing your exclusions.
+- Pay tuition or medical bills directly for loved ones instead of giving them cash.

-By understanding these rules, you can navigate the gift tax system effectively and plan your gifting to minimize tax impacts.
+By understanding the gift tax rules, you can make informed choices and share your wealth wisely.
 Have questions about the federal gift tax?
 Contact Zynergy Retirement Planning today.